 What to Know

 Some individuals may not wish to view certain reports.
-This can be particularly true for genetic health risk reports that indicate if a variant that may increase the risk of developing a specific health condition has been detected.
+This can be particularly true for genetic health risk reports that indicate if a variant has been detected that may increase the risk of developing a specific health condition.

 While 23andMe does provide dietary, muscle composition and sleep reports under the wellness category, they comprise just under 10% of reports available to me as of the date of this blogpost.